 Hannah in the Bible story can be found in the Old Testament book of 1 Samuel:

 There was a certain man from Ramathaim, a Zuphite[a] from the hill country of Ephraim, whose name was Elkanah son of Jeroham, the son of Elihu, the son of Tohu, the son of Zuph, an Ephraimite.
 He had two wives; one was called Hannah and the other Peninnah.
 Peninnah had children, but Hannah had none.
 1 Samuel 1:1-2 NIV

-It’s in this verse that we meet Hannah for the first time, much like Deborah, and Rahab and so many women in the Bible we don’t get a lot of background to her story.
+It’s in this verse that we meet Hannah for the first time, much like Deborah, and Rahab and so many women in the Bible we don’t get a lot of background to her story or Hannah’s status.
 In this verse, we learn quite a bit about her husband Elkanah and we also discover that she is one of two wives this man had.
-We also discover at the very end of this verse that Hannah in the Bible is childless.
+We also discover at the very end of this verse of Hannah’s infertility.
+In ancient Israel, this would have been a very big thing.
 You needed an heir, to inherit your property and carry on your family name so having children was important.